Exercise.com User Story: BradK

 My dad was big into working out, so it all snowballed and became a major part of my everyday life.

 I trained the next two years of high school, and in that time gained a lot of strength and size.
-I tripled my bench press from 100 to 300 pounds and was at a healthy bodyweight of about 190 lb.
+I tripled my bench press from 100 to 300 pounds and was at a healthy body weight of about 190 lb.

 I trained with my high school’s varsity football team every morning towards developing strength.

 The last nine months of my training has been my hardest work related to my physique versus strength, though.
-It was nine months ago that I became focused in bodybuilding to inspire others to follow healthy lifestyles.
+It was nine months ago that I became focused on bodybuilding to inspire others to follow healthy lifestyles.